tolganeslioglu/Tetris-2048/README.md

 ```

 This command will automatically install all the dependencies listed in the "requirements.txt" file.
+Also, VLC Media Player must also be installed on your computer.

 ## 🚀 Features
 Tetris + 2048 Mechanics